ibm-cloud-docs/account/iam-service-roles.md

 | Reader | As a reader, you can perform read-only actions within a service such as viewing service-specific resources. |
 | Writer | As a writer, you have permissions beyond the reader role, including creating and editing service-specific resources. |
 {: row-headers}
-{: caption="Service roles - Privileged Access Gateway" caption-side="top"}
+{: caption="Table 143.
+Service roles - Privileged Access Gateway" caption-side="top"}
 {: tab-title="Service roles"}
 {: tab-group="privileged-access-gateway"}
 {: class="simple-tab-table"}